 4. Zyxel XS1930-12HP

 The Zyxel XS1930-12HP is a top-tier 12-port managed PoE++ switch.
 It delivers uncompromised performance and is a workhorse for any demanding network.
-Even though it’s a managed switch, it works as an unmanaged one by default, making it an easy option for any home or small office.
+Even though it’s a managed switch, it defaults to unmanaged operation, making it an easy option for any home or small office.

 Zyxel XS1930-12HP's Rating